MartijnBoonen/delftmercurians.github.io/content/about.md

 <br>

-We are competing in the [Small Size League](https://ssl.robocup.org/), in which teams of 6 robots compete against each other in 10-minute matches
+We are competing in the [Small Size League](https://ssl.robocup.org/), in which teams of 6 robots compete against each other in 10-minute matches.

-> RoboCup Small Size League robot soccer focuses on the problem of intelligent multi-agent cooperation and control in a highly dynamic environment with a hybrid centralized/distributed system.
+> RoboCup Small Size League robot soccer focuses on the problem of intelligent multi-agent cooperation and control in a
+> highly dynamic environment with a hybrid centralized/distributed system.
 >
-> Each robot must conform to the dimensions as specified in the F180 rules: the robot must fit within an 180 mm diameter circle and must be no higher than 15 cm.
-The robots play soccer with an orange golf ball on a green carpeted field that is about 12 m long by 9 m wide.
+> Each robot must conform to the dimensions as specified in the F180 rules: the robot must fit within an 180 mm
+> diameter circle and must be no higher than 15 cm.
+The robots play soccer with an orange golf ball on a green
+> carpeted field that is about 12 m long by 9 m wide.
 >
-> All objects on the field are tracked by a standardized vision system that processes the data provided by multiple cameras that are attached to a camera bar located about 4 m above the playing surface.
+> All objects on the field are tracked by a standardized vision system that processes the data provided by
+> multiple cameras that are attached to a camera bar located about 4 m above the playing surface.
 >
-> Building a successful team requires clever design, implementation and integration of many hardware and software sub-components into a robustly functioning whole making Small Size robot soccer a very interesting and challenging domain for research and education.
+> Building a successful team requires clever design, implementation and integration of many hardware and software
+> sub-components into a robustly functioning whole making Small Size robot soccer a very interesting and challenging
+> domain for research and education.
 >
 > \- *From the [Robocup website](https://ssl.robocup.org/about/)*